dubzzz/fast-check/README.md

     path?: string;     // optional, way to replay a failing property directly with the counterexample
-                       // it can be fed with the counterexamplePath returned by the failing test (requires seed too) logger?: (v: string) => void; // optional, log output: console.log by default }
+                       // it can be fed with the counterexamplePath returned by the failing test (requires seed too) logger?: (v: string) => void; // optional, log output: console.log by default unbiased?: boolean; // optional, force the use of unbiased arbitraries: biased by default }
 ```